Maria Eduarda Alexandre: Junior

+Senior

+2023

 In 2023 she debuted in the senior category at the Aphrodite Cup in Athens, where she placed 13th in the all-around.
 She qualified for the clubs final and placed fourth.
 At the World Cup in Tashkent, she took 17th place in the all-around, 26th with ball, 36th with clubs and 12th with ribbon.
 She advanced to the hoop final and placed 7th.
 At the World Cup stage in Baku, she was 34th in the all-around, 31st with ball, 51st with clubs and 36th with ribbon.
 She again qualified for the hoop final, where she placed 5th.